david-pugh-gcell/GCellNotificationFW_iOS/README.md

 var beaconManager = GCBeaconManager()
 ```

 Ensure that the class adopts the GCBeaconManagerDelegate protocol in its definition.
-Then set the delegate, switch on/off debugging, set autonotify to true and start scanning.
+Then set the delegate, switch on/off debugging, set auto-notify to true and start scanning.

 ```Swift
 beaconManager.debug = true